realA10001986/Time-Circuits-Display/README.md

 - Support for triggering time travels on [other props](#controlling-other-props) connected by wire; TCD can act as master controller for [SID](https://github.com/realA10001986/SID), [Flux Capacitor](https://github.com/realA10001986/Flux-Capacitor), etc.
 - Built-in installer for default audio files in addition to OTA firmware updates

-The code here is a rewrite of rudimentary code from/by CircuitSetup.
 Since Sep 2022, CircuitSetup are distributing this very firmware as their official one (starting with 2.0).
-The difference between what you get here and CircuitSetup's releases is that the code here might be ahead in development (and uses some different sounds), and the pre-compiled binary has all the features enabled.
+The difference between what you get here and CircuitSetup's releases is that the code here might be ahead in development, uses some different sounds, and the pre-compiled binary has all the features enabled.

 ## Installation

 There are different alternative ways to install this firmware:

-1) If a previous version of the Time Circuits firmware was installed on your device, you can upload the provided pre-compiled binary to update to the current version: Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ("install/timecircuits-A10001986.ino.nodemcu-32s.bin"). *Note: If the previously installed firmware was from CircuitSetup, you need to re-install the sound-files using the sound-pack from this very repo.*
+1) If a previous version of the TCD firmware was installed on your device, you can upload the provided pre-compiled binary to update to the current version: Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ("install/timecircuits-A10001986.ino.nodemcu-32s.bin"). *Note: If the previously installed firmware was from CircuitSetup (ie. pre-installed or downloaded from their github), you need to re-install the sound-files using the sound-pack from this very repo.*

 2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
 This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
 Detailed build information is in [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino).